Benlagra/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

+So there are 2304 `NA` values in the dataset.

 In order to define a strategy to fill these missing values, we need first to understand their structure in each day.
 The question is: How many `NA` do we have in each day ?